morenobcn/house_price_explorer/README.md

 The main variables we find in each dataset are the location of the transaction (with full postcode), the type of asset (Other, Detached, ...) and the price.
 Unfortunately, there is no qualitative or quantitative information of each asset (an area would be very useful indeed).

-The main issue working with this dataset, particularly when working with any transactional dataset (Residential, Offices, ...) is that the distribution is usually really skewed.
+The main issue working with this dataset, particularly when working with any transactional dataset (Residential, Offices, ...) is that the distribution is usually really skewed, with values of just few thousand pounds to many millions.
 For this reason, we have created a tool with two main objectives:

   * Filter the original dataset based on the Median Absolute Deviation times a factor and this way discard outliers.
   * Further filter the resulting dataset to segment de market data so users can focus in a given upper or lower percentile of the sample.